AsterTrack

 Target Calibration: New Targets can be calibrated just fine, but it is a slow, compute-intensive process that requires some manual involvement still.
 However, this is only needed once for each new target.

-Integrations: A VRPN integration exists to send tracker data to other custom applications, but no official SteamVR/Monado driver for VR exists yet, nor any file formats used for mocap.
+Integrations: A VRPN integration exists to send tracker data to other custom applications, but no official VR driver exists yet, nor any file formats used for mocap.
+A Monado driver is being worked on, and a SteamVR driver is planned.

 You need at least 3 AsterTrack Cameras and one AsterTrack Controller for a minimal setup.
 You can add more cameras and even controllers at any point, with each controller supporting up to 8 cameras.

-Additionally, you will need a USB PD power source to another power supply that can output between 12V to 24V.
+Additionally, you will need a USB PD power source or another power supply that can output between 12V to 24V.
 10W should be sufficient for a 3 camera setup, each camera needs about 3W, but please calculate with 5W to be safe.

 Finally, you'll need USB Data and Power cable for each controller, and a CAT 5(e) cable with straight wiring for each camera.
 These CAT 5 cables are best sourced on your own, they can be found for cheap in a variety of lengths, colors and shapes that you can choose to fit your room.
 Cheap ones cost about 2€, more expensive ones might cost up to 10€ with smaller, easier to hide wiring (whether round or even flat).